opensearch-project/ml-commons/docs/how-to-add-new-function.md

-# How to add new algorithm
+# How to add new function

-This doc explains how to add new algorithm to `ml-commons` with two examples.
+This doc explains how to add new function to `ml-commons` with two examples.

-## Example 1 - Sample algorithm with train/predict APIs
+## Example 1 - Sample ML algorithm with train/predict APIs
 This sample algorithm will train a dummy model first.
 Then user can call predict API to calculate total sum of a data frame or selected data from indices.

-### Step 1: add parameter class for new algorithm
+### Step 1: name the function
-Add new enum in `MLAlgoName`
+Add new function name in `org.opensearch.ml.common.parameter.FunctionName`
 ```
-public class MLAlgoName {
+public enum FunctionName {
-    LINEAR_REGRESSION("linear_regression"),
-    KMEANS("kmeans"),
+    ...
     //Add new sample algorithm name
     SAMPLE_ALGO("sample_algo"),
     ...
 }
 ```

+### Step 2: add input class
-Create new class `SampleAlgoParams` in `common` package by implements `MLAlgoParams` interface.
+Create new class `org.opensearch.ml.common.parameter.SampleAlgoParams` in `common` package by implementing `MLAlgoParams` interface.
-Must define `NamedXContentRegistry.Entry` in `SampleAlgoParams`, sample code(check more details in ml-commons code)
+Must define `NamedXContentRegistry.Entry` in `SampleAlgoParams`.
 ```
 public class SampleAlgoParams implements MLAlgoParams {

-    public static final String PARSE_FIELD_NAME = "sample_algo";
+    public static final String PARSE_FIELD_NAME = FunctionName.SAMPLE_ALGO.getName();
     public static final NamedXContentRegistry.Entry XCONTENT_REGISTRY = new NamedXContentRegistry.Entry(
             MLAlgoParams.class,
             new ParseField(PARSE_FIELD_NAME),